 The North American Emission Control Area (NA-ECA) is a program to help limit emissions from ships by requiring vessels to burn fuel with a lower content of sulphur in waters up to 200 nautical miles from the coast of Canada.
-More information can be found here.28 For information on PRPA's Environmental Requirements, see section 14.6.
+For information on PRPA's Environmental Requirements, see section 14.6.